 Master student (graduated in 2021)

-Currently, continuing his studies in Argentina.
+Currently, continuing his career outside academia, in Argentina

 Postdoctoral researcher (2018-2019)